Searching

 Matching special characters

-As shown in the previous section, some characters like *, _ and " have a special meaning in Anki.
+As shown in the previous section, some characters like *, _ and " have a special meaning in search.
 If you need to locate those characters in a search, you need to tell Anki not to treat them specially.
+This is called "escaping a character" and is primarily done by using double quotes and backslashes.

 • Space

-To match something including spaces, enclose the "entire term" in double quotes.
-If it is a colon search, you also have the option to only quote the part:"after the colon" (unless there are spaces before the colon as well).
+To match something that includes spaces, enclose the "entire term" in double quotes.
+If it is a colon search, you also have the option to only quote the part:"after the colon".

 • ", * and _